Tarak95/Tarak95/README.md

 ## MERN Stack Developer
 ![MERN Stack Developer](https://camo.githubusercontent.com/7a1a6207fe6b9199584d1207594c870ee9bb36f8200c6cba963223c9e8731ca7/68747470733a2f2f7062732e7477696d672e636f6d2f70726f66696c655f696d616765732f323031383931353136303930383530393138342f456b79556a466c6f2e6a7067)

-I'm a passionate MERN-stack developer with over 1 years of experience creating digital solutions for businesses around the world.
-My journey started with basic HTML/CSS websites and has evolved into building complex web applications with modern frameworks.
+I'm a passionate **MERN-stack developer** and a **CSE student** with over 1 year of experience creating digital solutions.
+My journey started with basic HTML/CSS and has evolved into building complex web applications with modern frameworks.

-When I'm not coding, you can find me exploring new technologies, contributing to open-source projects, or sharing my knowledge through tech blogs and tutorials.
+When I'm not coding, you can find me exploring new technologies, contributing to

 - 🔭 I’m currently working on Chatting Application